Matthew Cox (footballer): 2025–26 season and loan to Shrewsbury Town

+2026–27 season and loan to Barnet

+On 25 July 2026, Cox joined League Two club Barnet on loan for the duration of the 2026–27 season.

 International career

 Cox was capped twice by England at U17 level in February 2020.
 He was called into one U18 and two U19 training camps during the 2020–21 season and made his U19 debut as a half time substitute during a 2–0 friendly win over Italy on 2 September 2021.
 One month later, Cox won his maiden call into the U20 squad for a pair of friendlies and made his debut as a late substitute for James Trafford in a 5–0 win over the Czech Republic in the second match.

 Returning to the U19 team for the remainder of the 2021–22 season, Cox was a part of the squad which qualified for the 2022 UEFA European U19 Championship.
 He was named in the Finals squad and started in four of the team's five matches during its victorious campaign.
 Cox's performances were recognised with a place in the Team of the Tournament.
 Cox was a member of England's 2023 U20 World Cup squad and made four appearances prior to the team's round-of-16 exit.

 Cox was called into the U21 squad for 2025 European U21 Championship qualifiers on three occasions during the 2023–24 season and he was an unused substitute during four matches.